Forum-System-API/WebApp/forum_system_api/README.md

     to follow: example code
 ]
 ```
-- ✔ PUT /reply/{id}:
+- ✔ PUT /replies/{id}:
-    - It must (Upvote/Downvote a Reply): Requires authentication; A user should be able to change their downvotes to upvotes and vice versa but a reply can only be upvoted/downvoted once per user
+    - It must (Choose Best Reply): Requires authentication; Topic Author can select one best reply to their Topic.
     - REQUEST: `POST http://127.0.0.1:8000/replies/1`
     - RESPONSE:
 ```json